c9/docs.c9.io/src/frameworks/frameworks_koa.md

 Koa.Js makes use of the new generator feature in javascript ECMA 6.
 This feature is support in Node from 0.11 and up by toggling the <code>--harmony</code> flag.
-By default Cloud9 runs Node v0.10.x or v0.8.x, depending on your setup, so we first need to install Node version 0.11.x.
+By default Cloud9 runs Node v0.10.x or v0.8.x, depending on your setup, so we first need activate Node version 0.11.x.

 Open a Terminal, or using the pre-existing one at the bottom and execute the following in your Terminal: